Supergiovane/node-red-contrib-knx-ultimate/README-WIKI.md

   - Excludes `_Sidebar.md`, `_Footer.md`, and files under `samples/`.
 - Fix bars: `npm run wiki:fix-langbar`
   - Rewrites language bars to the expected format with absolute URLs.
-- Inject header: `npm run wiki:inject-header`
-  - Inserts/updates a localized navigation header between `<!-- NAV START -->` and `<!-- NAV END -->` right after the language bar on every page.
-  - The header includes all sections and links defined in `scripts/wiki-menu.json` and uses localized labels for EN/IT/DE/zh‑CN.
+- Regenerate navigation include: `node scripts/generate-wiki-navbar.js`
+  - Reads `scripts/wiki-menu.json` and produces `docs/_data/wiki-nav.json` consumed by the Jekyll layout.
+  - Automatically run as part of `npm run wiki:refresh`; invoke manually only when you need to preview changes.
 - Add menu item (interactive): `npm run wiki:menu-add`
   - Prompts for a page (EN title, e.g., `Quick-Start`) and the target section.
   - Optionally creates a new section; if localized labels are left empty, auto‑translates from EN.
-  - After saving, run `npm run wiki:inject-header` to propagate into all pages.
-  - Also generates/updates the localized Node‑RED help files (see below) if the page maps to a node.
+  - Saves your changes into `scripts/wiki-menu.json` and regenerates localized node help when applicable.
 - Translate pages: `npm run translate-wiki`
   - Scans the wiki for base EN pages (no `it-`, `de-`, `zh-CN-` prefix) and creates missing translations.
   - Preserves code blocks, keeps URLs intact, and emits an absolute-URL language bar.
-  - After translation, run `npm run wiki:inject-header` to add the localized header.
+  - Run `npm run wiki:refresh` afterwards to rebuild help pages and navigation.
 - Export node help to wiki: `npm run wiki:help-export`
   - Reads every localized help snippet under `nodes/locales/<lang>/<help-name>.html`.
-  - Rewrites the matching `docs/wiki/<lang><Title>.md` keeping the language bar and any existing navigation block intact.
+  - Rewrites the matching `docs/wiki/<lang><Title>.md` so GitHub Pages mirrors the Node-RED help.
-  - Run `npm run wiki:inject-header` afterwards so the header reflects the latest menu configuration.
 - Sync GitHub Pages site: `npm run docs:sync`
   - Copies the entire wiki into `docs/wiki/` and rewrites links so the site can be published via GitHub Pages.
   - Run this after updating the wiki repository so `docs/` stays in sync before committing.
 - Refresh everything: `npm run wiki:refresh`
-  - Convenience shortcut that runs `wiki:help-export`, `wiki:inject-header`, and `docs:sync` in sequence.
+  - Runs `wiki:help-export`, regenerates the Jekyll navigation data, ensures front matter is present, and then executes `docs:sync`.

 Node help migration and generation
 - One‑time migrate (existing nodes): `node scripts/migrate-node-help.js`